rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Last but not least, what about querying a list of users?
-It would be your third query.
-First, you would only need to add the query again to the schema:
+Querying a list of of users will be our third query.
+First, add the query to the schema again:

 {{< highlight javascript "hl_lines=3" >}}
 const schema = gql`